 The article explains why the above ingredients are good or bad, what specific brands contain all the good stuff, and how to create a natural diet of raw meaty bones for your dog if you want to avoid packaged food altogether.
 Alternatively check out our recommended quality dog food brands below.

 Absolutely!
 Swimming is an excellent way to keep your Shetland Sheepdog fit, especially if she gets too lazy to run around.
 But it's also a great positive experience to give her as a puppy so she doesn't have the stress of fearing water her whole life.
 Cue lots of fun beach days or trips to the lake!

 Some Shelties love water, while others hate the wet stuff.
-It all comes down to positive exposure.
-Follow the steps laid out in my article on water Shelties to encourage your pooch to swim, including safety issues with smaller Shelties and gradual desensitization for water-fearing dogs.
+It all comes down to positive exposure when they are young.
+Follow the steps laid out in my article How to Teach Your Sheltie to Swim.
+It includes safety issues with smaller Shelties and gradual desensitization for water-fearing dogs.

-Don't believe me?
-Here's a video of Piper and Howard hanging out together in the garden and at the beach.
-We never really intended to get a second dog at the time we got Piper, it just all sort of happened one day.
+Here's a video of Piper and Howard hanging out together.
+We never really intended to get a second dog at the time we got Piper, it just sort of happened.
 But now we can't imagine life without him.
 Are two Shelties better than one?
 Undoubtedly, yes!